petergardfjall/dotfiles/cheat/sheets/go.cheat.md

 the buffered reader type in the `bufio` package is called `Reader`, not `BufReader`, because users see it as `bufio.Reader`.

+### Package organization

+TODO: how to organize domain types, services (interfaces) to optimize for testing, readability and avoid circular imports

 ## The init function
 Each source file can define one or more `init` functions to set up whatever